Cadarn/PyData-Prefect-Workshop/README.md

 4. Create an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) - we will be using the free tier
 5. Test that we have set things up correctly.

+## 1. Clone this repo
+Make a local copy of the codebase.

 ## 2. Building a new Python environment
 Hopefully you are familiar with creating new Python environments using your preferred environment manager, to assist you we have provided three different approaches to build an environment that will work with the the materials in the workshop.
 We will be using a `Python 3.12` environment, it should work with any recent version but we haven't tested it.
 We will be using the latest release of `Prefect` which is `v3`.
 - For `conda` and `mamba` users you can use the included `environment.yml` file to construct a new environment using.